 Building Consumer Engagement Through Google My Business

-Last week, we put on a webinar giving you insight into how brands can build consumer engagement through Google My Business (GMB).
+We put on a webinar giving you insight into how brands can build consumer engagement through Google My Business (GMB).
 We had so much interest during the webinar we thought we would go further in-depth as to what businesses can do to protect their brand consistency all while building engagement through Google My Business.